starknet-edu/starknet-erc721/README.md

 #### Exercise 7

+**Disclaimer** This exercise can't be solved due to a typo, this will soon be fixed

 - Create a new ERC721 contract that supports metadata.
 You can use [this contract](contracts/token/ERC721/ERC721_metadata.cairo) as a base
 - The base token URI is the chosen IPFS gateway
 - You can upload your NFTs directly on [this website](https://www.pinata.cloud/)